Commercial Leases in Tasmania

-Commercial leases in Tasmania are essentially a contract been the owner of premises (the landlord) to lease them to a tenant for the purpose of running a business.
+Commercial leases in Tasmania are essentially a contract between the owner of premises and a tenant to lease the premises for the purpose of running a business.
 Commercial leases can be divided into two categories: retail leases and non-retail leases.
+This article deals with commercial leases in Tasmania.

 - Minimum term: The minimum term of a retail lease under the CPRT is five years.
 However, the landlord and tenant can agree on a lesser term.
 In this case, the tenant should seek legal advice and a certificate provided by the tenant’s solicitor stating that the tenant has had the effect of a reduced lease period explained to them.